 (ii) The Development Site is located within the attendance zones of an elementary school, a middle school or a high school that does not have a Met Standard rating by the Texas Education Agency.

-(2) Evidence in the form of a certification provided in the pre-application, that all of the notifications required under this paragraph have been made. (§2306.6704)
+(2) Evidence in the form of a certification provided in the Pre-Application, that all of the notifications required under this paragraph have been made. (§2306.6704)

-(A) The Applicant must list in the pre-application all Neighborhood Organizations on record with the county or state whose boundaries include the proposed Development Site as of the beginning of the Application Acceptance Period.
+(A) The Applicant must list in the pre-application all Neighborhood Organizations on record with the county or state whose boundaries include the entire proposed Development Site as of the beginning of the Application Acceptance Period.

 (B) Notification Recipients.
-No later than the date the pre-application is submitted, notification must be sent to all of the persons or entities prescribed in clauses (i) – (viii) of this subparagraph.
-Developments located in an ETJ of a city are required to notify both city and county officials.
-The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format required in the Pre-application Notification Template provided in the pre-application.
-The Applicant is encouraged to retain proof of delivery in the event the Department requires proof of notification.
+No later than the date the Pre-Application is submitted, notification must be sent to all of the persons or entities prescribed in clauses (i) – (viii) of this subparagraph.
+Developments located in an ETJ of a municipality are required to notify both municipal and county officials.
+The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format required in the Public Notification Template provided in the Uniform 2018 Multifamily Application Template.
+The Applicant is required to retain proof of delivery in the event the Department requests proof of notification.
 Acceptable evidence of such delivery is demonstrated by signed receipt for mail or courier delivery and confirmation of delivery for fax and e-mail.
-Officials to be notified are those officials in office at the time the pre-application is submitted.
+Officials to be notified are those officials in office at the time the Pre-Application is submitted.
 Note that between the time of pre-application (if made) and full Application, such officials may change and the boundaries of their jurisdictions may change.
 By way of example and not by way of limitation, events such as redistricting may cause changes which will necessitate additional notifications at full Application.
 Meetings and discussions do not constitute notification.
 Only a timely and compliant written notification to the correct person constitutes notification.

-(i) Neighborhood Organizations on record with the state or county as of the beginning of the Application Acceptance Period whose boundaries include the proposed Development Site;
+(i) Neighborhood Organizations on record with the state or county as of the beginning of the Application Acceptance Period whose boundaries include the entire proposed Development Site;

 (ii) Superintendent of the school district in which the Development Site is located;